 Hello Friends!!
 Today we are going to solve a CTF Challenge “Lazy”.
 It is a lab that is developed by Hack the Box.
 They have an amazing collection of Online Labs, on which you can practice your penetration testing skills.
-They have labs are designed for beginner to the Expert penetration tester.
+They have labs which are designed for beginners to the Expert penetration testers.
 Lazy is a Retired Lab.

 Task: Find the user.txt and root.txt in the vulnerable Lab.